-This is the simplest business type available to American entrepreneurs, as sole proprietorships don’t even require you to formally create your business ― a sole proprietor is considered to be an extension of its owner as a person.
+This is the simplest business type available to American entrepreneurs, as sole proprietorships don’t even require that you formally create your business ― the company is considered an extension of its individual owner.
 However, a sole proprietorship can be a limiting business structure, so it might not be the right choice for everyone.

 What Is a Sole Proprietor?

 Unlike most other American business structures ― including corporations, limited liability companies, etc. ― a sole proprietorship is not a legal entity or an incorporated business.
 In fact, it isn’t even a distinct entity from its owner as an individual and can operate entirely under the owner’s name.
 It simply turns you as a person into a functioning business.